ArtifactDB/gypsum-metadata-index/README.md

 It contains the following columns:

 - `fid`: integer, the field name ID and the primary key for this table.
-- `field`: text, the field names.
+- `field`: text, the field name.

 An index is available for `field`.

 ### `links`

-This is a table where each row corresponds to a relationship between a metadata file, the field name and token.
+This is a table where each row defines to a relationship between a metadata file, the field name and token.
 It contains the following columns:

 - `pid`: integer, the path ID from `paths`.